AlexisN94/Skyscraper/README.md

 #### Unix:

-- Run <ins>install.sh</ins>
+- Run <ins>install.sh</ins>.
+This will temporarily open two Terminal windows.

 #### Windows:

-- Run <ins>install.bat</ins>
+- Run <ins>install.bat</ins>.
+This will temporarily open two Command Prompt windows.

 ## To run

 #### Unix:

-1. Run <ins>start.sh</ins>
+1. Run <ins>start.sh</ins>.
+This will open two Terminal windows.
 2. Open http://localhost:3000/
-3. When you're done, open the Terminal windows that launched when you ran start.sh, then press CTRL+C
+3. When you're done, go to each of the Terminal windows, then press `Control^ + C` to terminate.

 #### Windows:

-1. Run <ins>start.bat</ins>
+1. Run <ins>start.bat</ins>.
+This will open two Command Prompt windows.
 2. Open http://localhost:3000/
-3. When you're done, go to the Command Prompt windows that opened when you ran start.bat, then press CTRL+C (just closing the Command Prompt windows isn't enough)
+3. When you're done, go to each of the Command Prompt windows, then press `Ctrl + C` (you might need to press twice on one of the windows)

 ## TODO